TypeStrong/atom-typescript/README.md

 Shortcut : `ctrl+enter` on a Mac and `alt+enter` for Windows and Linux when using `intentions`, `alt+a` when using `atom-ide-ui`.
 Currently available codefixes:
 https://github.com/Microsoft/TypeScript/tree/master/src/services/codefixes

+## Alternative to symbols-view

+Atom's `symbols-view` package only works with `ctags`.
+This is obviously unsuitable for TypeScript.
+Hence, we provide two commands to emulate `symbols-view`:

+-   `typescript:toggle-file-symbols`
+-   `typescript:toggle-project-symbols`

+Both are bound to the same keys as corresponding `symbols-view` commands by default:

+-   `ctrl-r` and `ctrl-shift-r` on PC
+-   `cmd-r` and `cmd-shift-r` on Mac

 ## Contributing